Carbon Footprint Calculator

 Operational vs. Embodied Carbon

-While we cannot change the concrete that is already poured, we can control over the operational carbon.
-That is why monitoring it monthly using this carbon footprint calculator is the most critical step you can take today for a greener future.
+While we cannot change the concrete that is already poured, we have control over the operational carbon.